 Services for Undergraduate Students

 While the University Library consists of many libraries and vast collections, undergraduates exploring academic research in the humanities, social sciences, and sciences for the first time find that the best place to start is at the Shapiro Library.
 Most undergraduate library research consists of finding books, finding journal articles and finding course reserve materials.
-To find what books (and journals subscriptions, datafiles, CDs, etc.) that the University Library owns, connect to the library catalog, Mirlyn.
+To find what books (and journals subscriptions, datafiles, CDs, DVDs, etc.) that the University Library owns, connect to the library catalog, Mirlyn.
 To find out what databases we have and to find citations to scholarly articles, use Search Tools.

 See the Shapiro Library's Information for Students page for additional helpful information.

 Important Quick Links:

 - Mirlyn, the catalog of the University of Michigan

 How to Check Out Library Materials

 All undergraduates need a current MCard to borrow materials from University Library locations.
 Books from the Shapiro Library can be checked out for three weeks and can be "renewed" (checked out again) once.
 There is no limit on the number of books you may borrow.

 How to Get Library Materials Not Available at U-M